materialsproject/mapidoc/README.md

 	data = m.query(criteria={"pretty_formula": "Li2O"}, properties=["spacegroup.symbol"])
 	```

-   You can identify the appropriate key by going to the docs/spacegroup/symbol
+   You can identify the appropriate key by going to the
-   subfolder.
-This means that the desired information is in spacegroup.symbol
+   materials/spacegroup/symbol subfolder.
+This means that the desired
-   (concantenate all subfolders with "." and drop the initial "docs" prefix).
+   information is in spacegroup.symbol (concantenate all subfolders with "."
+   and drop the initial "materials" prefix).
 5. One more very complicated example.
 Let's say you would like to query for the
    tags and icsd_ids of all materials containing Fe and O, and perhaps other
    elements.